Trustless-Work/Product/reclaim-protocol-integration/README.md

 in case of payments we should match destination with what we have in `parameters` so that it's additional parser and logic to handle what we want to check.

-On frontend side should be different UI when escrow support some provider and Step 5: Marking a Milestone as Done should provide QR code to user and process claim
+On frontend side should be different UI when escrow has some provider and Step 5: Marking a Milestone as Done should provide QR code to user and process claim

-On chain we just verify signature and if it's valid approve milestone
+On chain we just verify signature and if it's valid approve milestone and store the proof

 ### Can we attach attestations to milestones?
 yes, each attestation has it's id so for example: